holepunchto/pear-docs/tools/hyperbeam.md

 Make a new Hyperbeam duplex stream.

 This stream will auto-connect to another peer using the same key with an end-to-end encrypted tunnel.
 When the other peer writes it's emitted as `data` on this stream.
-Likewise, when you write to this stream it's emitted as `data` on the other peer's stream.
+Likewise, when user writes to this stream it's emitted as `data` on the other peer's stream.

-> If you do not pass a `key` into the constructor (the passphrase), one will be generated and put on `stream.key`
+> If a `key` is not passed into the constructor (the passphrase), one will be generated and put on `stream.key`

 `options` include: